SkeltonThatcher/aws-terraform-rancher-single-node-ha-elb/README.md

 * Clone the repo
 * Create an EC2 keypair in AWS
 * Create an S3 bucket to hold remote state
-* Create an S3 bucket to hold remote state
 * Update `backend.tf` with the S3 bucket name and region
 * Run `terraform init` to initialise remote state
 * Create `terraform.tfvars` in the root of the cloned folder (see `terraform.tfvars.example`)